 • commission and production of artistic projects;

-• programming of the contemporary arts biennial BoCA;
+• programming of the biennial of contemporary arts BoCA;

-With John Romão’s executive and artistic direction, BoCA arises from a desire to contribute consistently to the reflection on the contemporary socio-cultural environment and with the explicit vocation to support the processes of artistic construction of the present and the future.
+With the executive and artistic direction by John Romão, BoCA wishes to contribute consistently to the reflection on the contemporary socio-cultural environment and with the clear vocation to support the processes of artistic construction of the present and the future.

-It develops its regular activity mainly in the municipality of Lisbon, involving dozens of cultural institutions in its programming.
-With a focus on national and international circulation of artists and works that it commissions and programs at each biennial of arts, BoCA has been developing since 2015 extension of its programming, on time or in cycles, to other cities: Almada, Águeda, Bangkok (Thailand), Barcelona (Spain), Braga, Brussels (Belgium), Buenos Aires (Argentina), Coimbra, Funchal, Hamburg (Germany), Évora, Lausanne (Switzerland), Moita, Montemor-o-Novo, Montemor-o-Velho, Paris (France), Porto, Santiago de Chile (Chile) and Viseu.
+It develops its regular activity centered in the city of Lisbon, involving dozens of cultural institutions in its programs.
+With a focus on national and international artists, BoCA has been developing since 2015 extensions and the touring of its activities to other cities: Almada, Águeda, Bangkok (Thailand), Barcelona (Spain), Braga, Brussels (Belgium), Buenos Aires (Argentina), Coimbra, Funchal, Hamburg (Germany), Évora, Lausanne (Switzerland), Moita, Montemor-o-Novo, Montemor-o-Velho, Paris (France), Porto, Reims (France), Santiago de Chile (Chile), Valladolid (Spain) and Viseu.

 The Portugal’s Presidency of the Republic